Sandra Meigs: Biography

 Sandra Meigs was born in Baltimore, Maryland in 1953.
 She was a ceramics major at the Rhode Island School of Design from 1971 to 1973 and obtained her Bachelor of Fine Arts at the Nova Scotia College of Art and Design, in Halifax in 1975.
 She completed her Master of Arts in Philosophy at Dalhousie University in 1980.
 She began her career as a painter in Toronto, and in 1993 moved to Victoria, British Columbia where she was a Professor in Visual Arts at the University of Victoria for 24 years.
 She retired in July 2017 after 24 years with their Visual Arts Department.
 She taught painting 101, as well as theory to all levels of students, both graduate and undergraduate.

-Meigs’ paintings have been widely exhibited in Canada and internationally.
+Meigs' paintings have been widely exhibited in Canada and internationally.
 She is a member of the Royal Canadian Academy of Arts.

 Art practice

 Meigs is known for her vivid, enigmatic paintings that combine dense narratives with comic elements.
 Her paintings are often provocative, providing layers of meaning that are gradually revealed.
-Her work typically explores psychological spaces and philosophical ideas, and, as John Bentley Mays notes in a National Post article,“[Meigs’] topics are those of the cave-painters of the Stone Age and artists ever since: the body, light and darkness, storytelling.”
+Her work typically explores psychological spaces and philosophical ideas, and, as John Bentley Mays notes in a National Post article,"[Meigs’] topics are those of the cave-painters of the Stone Age and artists ever since: the body, light and darkness, storytelling."
 Her works usually contain an element of paradox that encourages viewers to look for multiple meanings.
-As David Jager writes in NOW Magazine, “Meigs’ textured surfaces and silhouette shapes seem casually naive at first glance, but they are actually carefully planned.
+As David Jager writes in NOW Magazine, "Meigs’ textured surfaces and silhouette shapes seem casually naive at first glance, but they are actually carefully planned.
 Layering the canvas with gesso, she produces smooth raised lines and surfaces whose negative spaces hold as many surprises as her blobby and colourful shapes."
 Meigs works in various media and often experiments with new techniques and unusual combinations of materials.
 Her 2010 body of work entitled The Fold Heads, for example, straddles the line between painting and sculpture.

 Teaching experience

 During her Master of Philosophy studies, Meigs worked as a teaching assistant at Dalhousie from 1977 to 1979.
 From 1983 onwards she taught art techniques in Banff; she was the Chief Administrative Assistant to the head of the Visual Art Department at the Banff School of Fine Arts.
 From 1984 to 1985 she worked as an art instructor at York University.
 She eventually moved on to be a guest Thesis Counsellor in the Graduate Division of York University.

-She taught introduction to painting at the University of Toronto between 1990 to 1993 and then moved on to work at the University of Victoria.
+She taught introduction to painting at the University of Toronto between 1990 and 1993 and then moved on to work at the University of Victoria.
 She became an associate professor teaching in their department of Visual Arts.
 She eventually retired in 2017 after 24 years of teaching.
 Her teaching practise focused on a hands-on learning rather than straight theory.